mariajemaria/mariajemaria.github.io/_posts/2023-03-10-tinymce-broken-through-insert-edit-image.md

 ![TinyMCE insert image source empty](/assets/images/source-empty.png)

-While we were trying to find which TinyMCE plugin exactly was causing the error, we upgraded EPiServer.CMS.TinyMce from 2.13.4 to 2.13.8.
+While we were trying to find which TinyMCE plugin exactly was causing the error, we upgraded EPiServer.CMS.TinyMce from 2.13.4 to 2.13.8 and that alone was enough to fix the issue.

 I have not been able to find this on the Optimizely World, so decided to share.